Picovoice/rhino/binding/angular/projects/rhino-angular/README.md

 - Firefox
 - Safari

+### Restrictions

+IndexedDB and WebWorkers are required to use `Rhino Angular`.
+Browsers without support (i.e. Firefox Incognito Mode) should use the [`RhinoWeb binding`](https://github.com/Picovoice/rhino/tree/master/binding/web) main thread method.

 ## AccessKey

 Rhino requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Rhino SDKs.